osmoscraft/osmosnote/devnote.md

 - TODO: edit and save note (no wysiwyg)
 - TODO: render preview mode (need to decide ssr vs csr)
+- TODO: expose config file in web for read/write

-- TODO: switch to ts-node-dev and tsc for dev inner loop
+- DONE: switch to ts-node-dev and tsc for dev inner loop